 To maximize the return on investment from performing arts marketing campaigns, arts organizations have constructed marketing initiatives to convert new ticket buyers into loyal patrons.
 Developing patron loyalty necessitates a joint effort between the box office, marketing, and fundraising departments.
 With shared insights into a patron’s attendance history, engagement with theater marketing materials, and donation activity arts organizations can identify which shows matter to patrons.
-Once patrons have been segmented into targeted lists, arts marketing departments can build targeted campaigns that increase retention and donations.
+Once patrons have been segmented into targeted lists, arts marketing departments can build targeted campaigns that drive up retention and donations.

 Marketing to loyal patrons also helps arts organizations diversify their sources of revenue and leads to sustainable organizational growth because:

 Return customers are cheaper to market to.
 Marketing to new patrons costs between five 25 times as much as attracting existing patrons.

 Loyal patrons have greater average lifetime value.
 Communicating value and building loyalty drives patrons to choose the organization's offerings because patrons come to trust that buying these additional items gives them a more complete experience.
 Loyal patrons buy more tickets, concessions, special offers and make more donations during their time with the organization, which is more valuable than a one-time purchase.

 Patron activity provides insights into their interests.
 Monitoring how loyal patrons engage with shows, marketing materials, and fundraising campaigns empowers arts organizations to identify opportunities to curate programming and improve marketing and fundraising initiatives.

 A survey of 343 arts organizations in 2018 revealed that first-time visitors represented 56% of an arts organization’s total transactions.
 For North American arts organizations, there is ample opportunity to develop patron loyalty through rewards programs, targeted arts marketing campaigns,

 Performing Arts Marketing Strategies That Develop Patron Loyalty